 What if a member of my staff gets ill?

 As a food business you should already have in place a policy and procedure for dealing with staff sickness, in particular infectious diseases, including isolation from work.
 Adapt it to include possible coronavirus infection of staff and those who have had close contact with a possible case.

-The most common symptoms of coronavirus (COVID-19) are a new continuous cough and/or high temperature.
+The most common symptoms of coronavirus (COVID-19) are a new continuous cough and/or high temperature and/or loss of taste and/or smell.
 Some people may also experience muscle aches, tiredness and shortness of breath.
 If a member of your staff shows any of the signs, do not allow them to come into the workplace.
 Advise them to follow Government guidelines regarding self-isolation, which you can read at GOV.UK – Stay at home: guidance for households with possible coronavirus (COVID-19) infection.

 If a member of staff has an illness that is not coronavirus but can be transmitted through food and they are showing symptoms of diarrhoea and/or vomiting, they must be off work for at least 48 hours after their symptoms have finished.

 How do I tell my takeaway customers about allergens?